http://rightsstatements.org/vocab/InC/1.0/http://rightsstatements.org/vocab/InC/1.0/

 License information was derived automatically

-The dataset contains information, divided by month, on accesses made to the online services offered by the opendata portal and provided by the municipality of Milan.
-The pageviews column represents the total number of web pages that have been viewed within the time frame used.
-The visits column represents the total visits made, within the time frame used.
+The dataset contains information, divided by month, on the accesses made to the online services offered by the institutional portal and provided by the municipality of Milan.
+The pageviews column represents the total number of web pages, which have been displayed within the time frame used.
+The visits column represents the total number of visits made, within the time frame used.
 The visitors column represents the total number of unique visitors who have accessed the web pages.
 By unique visitor, we mean a visitor counted only once within the time frame used.

 License information was derived automatically